castle-keep/oss-inventory/README.md

 ### Installation Complexity
 Installing InvenTree can be straightforward, especially if you follow the official documentation.
 Here are the general steps:
 1. **System Requirements**: Ensure your server meets the necessary requirements.
+Supported OSs are Debian 11 and Ubuntu 20.04 LTS.
 2. **Download and Install**: Obtain the InvenTree source code and install it on your server.
 3. **Configuration**: Configure the system according to your business needs.
 4. **Customization**: Modify the source code if needed.
 5. **Integration**: Connect with other applications via the API.

 For businesses without in-house technical expertise, it might be beneficial to seek help from the community or consultants to ensure a smooth installation and setup process[¹](https://docs.inventree.org/en/latest/features/).

-If you have any specific questions or need further details, feel free to ask!

 Source:
 - (1) [Features - InvenTree Documentation.](https://docs.inventree.org/en/latest/features/)